Network Rail: Allegations and controversies

 In 2009, allegations appeared in the media from the Transport Salaried Staffs' Association concerning treatment of Network Rail employees.
 Former chief executive Iain Coucher was also accused of financial impropriety involving unspecified payments to his business partner Victoria Pender during his tenure at Network Rail.
 An internal investigation held by Network Rail in 2010, vetted by its auditors PricewaterhouseCoopers, uncovered no evidence of wrongdoing.
 An independent enquiry headed by Anthony White QC in 2011 further examined the claims, but also exonerated Coucher.

 Critical commentary appeared in the media concerning the knighthood awarded to John Armitt in the 2012 New Year Honours for services to engineering and construction.
 Armitt was Chief Executive of Network Rail at the time of the 2007 Grayrigg derailment and the family of a victim of the accident criticised the award, which coincidentally was conferred on the same day that Network Rail were prosecuted for the accident.

+In 2023, one of Network Rail's managing directors resigned after a litany of problems in the areas she was responsible for.
+Michelle Handforth resigned after infrastructure problems left hundreds of passengers stranded in carriages in London, one of the latest issues with the lines outside Paddington Station.
+The Office of Rail and Road was already investigating poor reliability and punctuality in the Wales and Western region.